TokTok/spec/spec.md

 #### Ping Response (0x01)

-A Ping Request is a Ping Packet with the response flag set to True.
+A Ping Response is a Ping Packet with the response flag set to True.

 ### Nodes Service